SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES||

-Business — Cinemark Holdings, Inc. and subsidiaries (the “Company”) operates in the motion picture exhibition industry, with theatres in the United States (“U.S.”), Brazil, Argentina, Chile, Colombia, Peru, Ecuador, Honduras, El Salvador, Nicaragua, Costa Rica, Panama and Guatemala.
+Business — Cinemark Holdings, Inc. and subsidiaries (the “Company”) is a leader in the motion picture exhibition industry, with theatres in the United States (“U.S.”), Brazil, Mexico, Argentina, Chile, Colombia, Peru, Ecuador, Honduras, El Salvador, Nicaragua, Costa Rica, Panama and Guatemala.
 The Company also managed additional theatres in the U.S., Brazil, and Colombia during the year ended December 31, 2012.

-Principles of Consolidation — The consolidated financial statements include the accounts of Cinemark Holdings, Inc. and its subsidiaries.
+Principles of Consolidation — The consolidated financial statements include the accounts of Cinemark Holdings, Inc., its subsidiaries and its affiliates.
 Majority-owned subsidiaries that the Company has control of are consolidated while those affiliates of which the Company owns between 20% and 50% and does not control are accounted for under the equity method.
 Those affiliates of which the Company owns less than 20% are generally accounted for under the cost method, unless the Company is deemed to have the ability to exercise significant influence over the affiliate, in which case the Company would account for its investment under the equity method.
-The results of these equity method investees are included in the consolidated financial statements effective with their formation or from their dates of acquisition.
+The results of these subsidiaries and affiliates are included in the consolidated financial statements effective with their formation or from their dates of acquisition.
 Intercompany balances and transactions are eliminated in consolidation.

-Cash and Cash Equivalents — Cash and cash equivalents consist of operating funds held in financial institutions, petty cash held by the theatres, highly liquid investments with original maturities of three months or less when purchased and restricted cash.
-Cash investments are primarily in money market funds, certificates of deposit, commercial paper or other similar funds.
-Restricted cash as of December 31, 2020 was $13,847 and was related to cash deposits required to support bank letters of credit issued for bank loans of certain of the Company’s international subsidiaries.
-See Note 13 for further discussion.
+Cash and Cash Equivalents — Cash and cash equivalents consist of operating funds held in financial institutions, petty cash held by the theatres and highly liquid investments with original maturities of three months or less when purchased.
+Cash investments were primarily in money market funds or other similar funds.

-Accounts Receivable – Accounts receivable, which are recorded at net realizable value, consist primarily of receivables related to screen advertising, screen rental, receivables related to discounted tickets and gift cards sold to third party retail locations, receivables from landlords related to theatre construction projects, rebates earned from the Company’s concession vendors and value-added and other non-income tax receivables.
+Accounts Receivable — Accounts receivable, which are recorded at net realizable value, consists primarily of receivables related to screen advertising, receivables related to discounted tickets sold to retail locations, rebates earned from the Company’s beverage and other concession vendors and value-added and other tax receivables.

 Inventories — Concession and theatre supplies inventories are stated at the lower of cost (first-in, first-out method) or market.